Robert Dyer Gillard 1830-1905

 He was to marry three times, and die 22 September 1905, at Collingwood, in the same year that his grandson, my father, was born.
 He was buried 23 September at Boroondara, Kew.

-My father David Michael Gillard inherited £121/10/6 from Robert Dyer Gillard in 1960, and this is how he and I came to know of his Victorian relatives.
+My father David Michael Gillard inherited £121/10/6 from Robert Dyer Gillard's deceased estate in 1960, and this is how he and I came to know of him and other Victorian relatives.